 The Freedom of Information Act 1982 (the FOI Act) gives members of the public a right to access copies of documents, other than exempt documents, that we hold.

 You can ask to see any document that we hold.
-We can refuse access to some documents that are exempt.
+We can refuse access to some documents, or part of documents that are exempt.
 Exempt documents may include those relating to national security, documents containing material obtained in confidence, material that is commercial-in-confidence, or other matters set out in the FOI Act.

 Your request must:

 - Be in writing

 - State that the request is an application for the purposes of the FOI Act

 - Provide sufficient information about the document(s) to allow us to process your request, and